rishikeshrmadan/vrep_eysip_reports/daily_reports/sq2_daily_rep/sq2_d0_rep.rst

 Insights and Learnings:
 -----------------------
 1. Learnt about automatic doc generation systems
-2. Overview of how Sphonx works
+2. Overview of how Sphinx works

 Research & links:
 -----------------